 Remove the steel pipe from the soil and use the slot to inspect the moisture level in the soil

-An easy way to adjust your water usage is to use an adjustable dripper for your control dripper.
+An easy way to adjust your water usage rate is to use an adjustable dripper for your control dripper.
 Increase the flow rate to reduce the water usage, or reduce the flow rate to increase the water usage rate.
-For more details download the DIY Solar Measured Irrigation Training Manual for Smallholders, the Unpowered Measured Irrigation Training Manual for Smallholders, the Small Terracotta Irrigation Controller User Manual, or the Large Terrarcotta Irrigation Controller User Manual.
+For more details download the DIY Solar Measured Irrigation Training Manual for Smallholders or the Unpowered Measured Irrigation Training Manual for smallholders

 After irrigation and adjustments over several days, the water usage should stabilise at an appropriate level for the plants at their current stage of growth.

 As your crop grows and the water requirement of the crop changes, you may wish to repeat the process of adjusting the water usage rate.

 An alternative way to adjust the water usage rate is to change the surface area of the evaporator by using a larger or smaller evaporator.

 Adjustable dripper used as control dripper